Island

 Rum: The Spirit of Liming

 While rum often takes center stage, bear in mind it’s about responsible enjoyment, not reckless consumption.
-If you’re not a drinker, non-alcoholic options like fruit juices, Banks Shandy (a local malt beverage mixed with ginger ale), or even just water are perfectly acceptable and will be readily available.
+If you’re not a drinker, non-alcoholic options like fruit juices, Banks Shandy, or even just water are perfectly acceptable and will be readily available.

 Barbados has its own unique dialect, a delightful mix of British English and African influences.
 While English is the official language, you’ll hear phrases and words that might sound unfamiliar at first.
 For example, instead of “excuse me,” you might hear “pardon.”
 “Wuh you sayin’?” means “What are you saying?”
-And “Bajan” refers to someone (or sometimes something) from Barbados.
+And “Bajan” refers to someone or something from Barbados.

 Don’t be afraid to ask for clarification if you don’t understand something.
 Bajans are generally friendly and happy to explain their dialect.
 And most importantly, don’t be afraid to give it a try!
 Even a simple “good day” or “thanks” in a Bajan accent will be appreciated and will show that you’re making an effort to connect with the local culture.